neighbours working together for a stronger community

 It will take working together to build a strong and resilient community.
 A new up to date OCP can only help us in those goals.

 I'm committed to working collaboratively toward solutions -- with citizens, community groups, neighbouring governments, First Nations and senior levels of government.

 Democracy can and should be a collaboration.
 It should not feel like a tug of war, but more like building a house or planting a garden.

-- Proactive collaboration between Council and citizens, non profit groups, First Nations, and government agencies such as: VIRL, VIHA, SD 79, CVRD, City of Duncan and Ladysmith, as well as Province of BC and Federal Government.
+- Proactively collaborate with citizens, non profit groups, First Nations, and government agencies such as: VIRL, VIHA, SD 79, CVRD Electoral Areas, the City of Duncan, the towns of Ladysmith and Lake Cowichan as well as Province of BC and Federal Government.